 Considering the fact that the ransomware does not store any data regarding the unencrypted documents, the decryptor does not guarantee that the decrypted file will be identical to the one that was initially encrypted.
 Hence, the decryptor, based on the default settings, will for safety reasons not delete any encrypted documents after they have been decrypted.
 In case you would like the decryptor to delete any ciphered documents once they have been decrypted, it is possible to deactivate this feature.
 Note that this may be applicable if the space on your hard drive is limited.

 Frequently Asked Questions

 The decryptor requires version 4.5.2 or newer of the Microsoft .NET Framework, so this could mean your version of the .NET Framework is out of date.
 We recommend installing the latest version of the .NET Framework (4.8 at the time of writing this) and then trying the decryptor again.

 When you run the decryptor, it looks for encrypted files.
 It will say “Starting” until it is able to find some.
 If the decryptor remains stuck on “Starting” for a long period of time, then this means it is unable to find any encrypted files.

 JPEG/JPG images have a format oddity that causes file pairs to be specific to each source of pictures, rather than the file format in general.
 As an example, if you have pictures from two different cameras, and submit a file pair from the group of pictures from one of the cameras, then the decryptor will only be able to decrypt files from the camera that the file pair came from.
 In order to decrypt all JPEG/JPG images, you will need to submit file pairs from every source you’ve obtained those pictures from.

 It’s an indication of a DNS issue.
 Our first recommendation is to reset your HOSTS file back to default.
-Microsoft has an article about this at the following link:
+Microsoft has an article about this: